Frequently Asked Questions from

 other comparable properties have sold.

-Iowa Department of Revenue website.
-Petitions must be filed within the
+of Revenue's web site.
+Petitions must be filed within the timeframe provided by

 The Board of Review will meet during the month of May.
 You may decide to